Red-lored amazon: Taxonomy

-The lilacine amazon is considered by some authorities (such as BirdLife International) to be a distinct species, Amazona lilacina.

-The diademed amazon (Amazona diadema) is sometimes considered conspecific with this species.
+The lilacine amazon (Amazona lilacina) and the diademed amazon (Amazona diadema) were previously considered to be conspecific with the red-lored amazon.

 Description

 The red-lored amazon is 32–35 cm in length, with a weight of 310–480 g.
 The plumage is primarily green, with a red forehead and, in some subspecies, yellow cheeks (sometimes with red spots).
 The crown is blue.
 Adult males and females do not differ in plumage.
 Juveniles have less yellow on the cheeks, less red on the forehead, and dark irises.

 Behavior

 Food and feeding

 Their food includes fruits, nuts and seeds.
 Like all parrots, red-lored amazons need a varied diet consisting of high quality pellets, a quality seed mix, and daily servings of fresh, bird-safe fruits and vegetables.

 Breeding

 The red-lored amazon nests in tree cavities.
 The eggs are white and there are usually three or four in a clutch.
 The female incubates the eggs for about 26 days and the chicks leave the nest about 60 days after hatching.